-Bayesian clustering techniques typically rely on the ubiquitous Dirichlet process \citep[e.g. see][chap.\ 4]{muller2013bayesian}.
-As a more general approach, \cite*{Lijoi_Mena_Prunster_2007b}, recommended Gibbs-type priors \citep*{Gnedin_Pitman_2005, Lijoi_Mena_Prunster_2007a}, such as Poisson-Dirichlet processes, for fitting more flexible clustering structures and demonstrated their utility in certain biomedical applications.
-Recently, \cite{guha2016nonparametric} introduced a clustering and variable selection technique for high-dimensional datasets having continuous covariates.
-This approach is not directly applicable for structural connectivity datasets, where the covariates are binary~digits.
-The binary structure requires a very different approach, so to address our goals in analyzing brain connectivity data, we propose a novel Bayesian clustering technique for binary covariates in small $n$, large $p$ problems.
-Our proposed approach discovers relationships between brain connectivity structure and subject-specific phenotypes.
+Bayesian clustering techniques typically rely on the ubiquitous Dirichlet process \citep[e.g. see][chap.\ 4]{muller2013bayesian}. \cite*{Lijoi_Mena_Prunster_2007b} recommended Gibbs-type priors \citep*{Gnedin_Pitman_2005, Lijoi_Mena_Prunster_2007a}, such as Poisson-Dirichlet processes, for more flexibly fitting cluster structures and demonstrated their utility in some biomedical applications.
+More recently, \cite{guha2016nonparametric} introduced a clustering and variable selection technique for high dimensional datasets with continuous covariates such as gene expression.
+This technique is not directly applicable to structural connectivity datasets with binary covariates, which require a very different approach.
+Motivated by these challenges, we propose a novel Bayesian clustering technique for binary covariates in small $n$, large $p$ problems that discovers the complex relationships between brain connectivity and subject-specific phenotypes.

 \cite{OHara_Sillanpaa_2009} have reviewed Bayesian variable selection techniques in linear and non-linear regression models.
-For Gaussian responses, common linear methods include stochastic search variable selection \citep{George_McCulloch_1993}, selection-based priors \citep{Kuo_Mallick_1997} and shrinkage-based methods \citep{Park_Casella_2008, xu2015bayesian, griffin2010inference}.
+For Gaussian responses, common linear methods include stochastic search variable selection \citep{George_McCulloch_1993}, selection-based priors \citep{Kuo_Mallick_1997}, and shrinkage-based methods \citep{Park_Casella_2008, xu2015bayesian, griffin2010inference}.
 Empirical Bayes methods include \cite{yengo2014variable}, who model the regression coefficients using a Gaussian mixture model.
-These regression methods make {strong} parametric assumptions and do not account for the strong covariate collinearity commonly observed in high-dimensional datasets.
+These regression methods make {strong} parametric assumptions and do not account for collinearity commonly observed in high dimensional datasets.
 Some linear regression approaches allow nonparametric distributions for the error residuals \citep{hanson2002modeling,kundu2014bayes} and regression coefficients \citep{bush1996semiparametric, maclehose2010bayesian}.